Mazes of Fate

 Mazes of Fate is a first-person role-playing video game developed by Argentinian studio Sabarasa and published by Graffiti Entertainment for the Game Boy Advance and the Nintendo DS.
 The Game Boy Advance version was released in North America on December 12, 2006.

 A reconversion, titled Mazes of Fate DS, was released for the Nintendo DS on July 25, 2008 in Europe and on September 9, 2008 in North America.
 It improved on the original by fixing bugs present in the original, introducing a 3D engine in dungeons as a replacement of fake-3D, adding new secret areas in dungeons, and including new dungeon maps.
 A major bug in the DS port removed the challenge of combat by making nearly all enemies killable before they can approach the player and start counterattacking.

+The game's Game Boy Advance release received mixed-to-positive reviews, whilst the DS re-release was looked upon more unfavourably.

 Plot

 The dark fantasy world where the story is set is soon to be facing divine punishment.
 The ancient gods, disgusted by humanity’s pride, intend to wipe mankind out and replace it with a new, more submissive race of goatmen, but this plan is not unavoidable.
 One party of adventurers take it upon themselves to fight back "against overwhelming odds" so that humanity is not sentenced to a fate "that may be worse than death."

 Traveling with the protagonist are potentially six allies, who gradually get recruited, or ask to join the adventurers.